MultiverseLearningProducts/swe/src/bootcamp/wk5/deployment.md

 ```sh
 heroku addons:create heroku-postgresql:hobby-dev
 ```
+Add the "engines" configuration to your `package.json` so when Heroku installs your app in it's container it knows which version of node and npm to use.
 ```json
 "engines": {
     "node": "14",
     "npm": "6"
 }
 ```
 Heroku is an ephemeral environment.
 Heroku will decide what PORT to run your app on.
-You must expect an environmental variable called PORT and you need to start your app on that port.
+You must expect an environmental variable called PORT and you need to start your server on that port.
+Have a look at the example below of how to read the environmental variable called PORT.
 ```javascript
 app.listen(process.env.PORT, () => {
     sequelize.sync(() => {